Taitava/obsidian-shellcommands-documentation/Preactions/Prompts.md

 > (The `div` keyword can be removed, it's just there to indicate that the modal element is an HTML `<div>` element.)

 # History
+<small>This page was last modified on <strong>2022-09-01</strong> and created on 2022-04-08. <a href="https://github.com/Taitava/obsidian-shellcommands-documentation/commits/main/./Preactions/Prompts.md">See page edit history</a>.</small>
 - [0.13.0 - 2022-06-28](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0130---2022-06-28): Hitting the `Enter` key in the prompt modal now closes it and executes the shell command. ([#216](https://github.com/Taitava/obsidian-shellcommands/issues/216)).
 - [0.12.0 - 2022-05-07](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0120---2022-05-07): The support for prompts was born. ([#37](https://github.com/Taitava/obsidian-shellcommands/issues/37)).